mcgilldinglab/DENetwork/README.md

 $ conda install -c conda-forge rpy2
 ```

-5. Install the R DESeq2 package.
-First, open your command line and type 'R' to open an R command prompt.
+**5. Install the R DESeq2 package.
+First, open your command line and type 'R' to open an R command prompt.**

 ```R
 if (!require("BiocManager", quietly = TRUE))